CSSLabNKU/Random-Forest-Password-Guessing/README.md

 # Random-Forest-Password-Guessing
-Code for our 2023 USENIX Security Paper "Password Guessing Using Random Forest"
+Code for our 2023 USENIX Security Paper "Password Guessing Using Random Forest".

+<b>If you decide to use our code, please cite our paper 🤝.</b>

 ### Research Paper